Skip to content

 Rust Plugin Example

-Generate the IPC bindings from ipc.idl, then use the generated Codegen interface in your plugin:
+Generate the RPC bindings from ipc.idl, then use the generated Codegen interface in your plugin:

 use clap::Parser;